 When Do Monstera Leaves Split?

-There are many monstera adansonii varieties you can choose from to enjoy their holey leaves, but one of the things all growers would like to know is when the splits appear.
+You can choose from many Monsteras, such as Monstera dissecta or Monstera adansonii varieties to enjoy their holey leaves, but one of the things all growers would like to know is when the splits appear.

 Do monstera leaves open with fenestrations, or do they appear later on?